import ShadowCastAnalysis from "@arcgis/core/analysis/ShadowCastAnalysis.js";

 // use getDurationAtScreen method from the analysis view once available

-const analysisView = await view.whenAnalysisView(shadowCastAnalysis);
+const analysisView = await view.whenAnalysisView(analysis);

 view.on("pointer-move", async (event) => {

-// duration in milliseconds
+// duration is the sunlight duration in milliseconds because visualizeSunlight is true.

 const duration = await analysisView.getDurationAtScreen({ x: event.x, y: event.y });